Cocaine Addiction Treatment

 Habitual cocaine abuse can have ruinous effects, causing massive damage to one’s career, mental health, and family relationships.
 It is important for persons addicted to cocaine to realize that help is available for them.
-The trained counselors at NTS (NTS), drawing upon years of experience with the specific problems caused by cocaine, can map out an individualized treatment plan for your recovery.
+The trained counselors at Northbound, drawing upon years of experience with the specific problems caused by cocaine, can map out an individualized treatment plan for your recovery.

-At NTS, cocaine addiction treatment can come in a variety of forms.
+At Northbound, cocaine addiction treatment can come in a variety of forms.
 We have many treatment options available in our unique Phase program, which divides programs into three 30-day segments to allow for recovery from cocaine addiction in a relaxed, graduated manner.
 Depending on your individual requirements as determined by you and your counselor, you may enter one of several programs.
 We have gender-specific programs that allow men and women to go through treatment in a single-sex environment.
 Clients from a Christian background may find aid in our LINKS program, which employs the finest in cocaine rehab treatments in combination with Bible-based spiritual healing.
 For addicts concurrently suffering from mental illness, our dual diagnosis treatment is designed to break up the mutually reinforcing relationship between psychological disorders and substance abuse.
 Family-based programs are available to heal the familial damage caused by cocaine addiction.

-Experts at maintaining high-quality drug rehab programs in the state of California, NTS is committed to giving clients the tools they need to abstain for years to come from cocaine and other drugs.
+Experts at maintaining high-quality drug rehab programs in the state of California, Northbound is committed to giving clients the tools they need to abstain for years to come from cocaine and other drugs.
 Contact us today to begin the process of healing.